AETHERWING eMOTORSPORTS // OPS

 5.3 Sponsor Protection

-Drivers shall not make disparaging remarks about team partners (e.g., Kmart, PetSmart, Toyota) or use competing branding that conflicts with team exclusivity agreements during official events.
+Drivers must not make disparaging remarks about team partners or present conflicting branding during official events.

 5.4 Broadcast Interviews

-If interviewed by a league broadcaster, mention the team name ("GR Aetherwing") and key partners.
-Avoid blaming other drivers on-air; save the frustration for the internal debrief.
+If interviewed by a league broadcaster, mention the team name and key partners when appropriate.
+Avoid blaming other drivers on-air; save frustration for internal debrief.

 5.5 Crisis Management

-In the event of a major controversy, do not post statements without consulting Team Management.
-Silence is often better than an emotional reaction.
+In the event of a major controversy, drivers should not post public statements without consulting team management.

 06. Disciplinary Process